 Developing this same type of context is an important aspect of strategic technology planning as well.
 It will constitute the foundation upon which many future decisions will rest.
 Strategic planning will help you understand the present state of technology on campus and how it appears to the users and the community.
 It will provide a cross-section of the long-term needs and goals to be met and help define the present and future requirements.

-Information Technology Governance (ITG) is defined as “Specifying the decision rights and accountability framework to encourage desirable behavior in using IT.
-More informally IT governance describes who makes which decisions, who provides input and analyzes the issues, who sets priorities, and who settles disputes when there is no clear consensus.”
+Information Technology Governance (ITG) is defined as “Specifying the decision rights and accountability framework to encourage desirable behavior in using Information Technology.
+More informally, IT governance describes who makes which decisions, who provides input and analyzes the issues, who sets priorities, and who settles disputes when there is no clear consensus.”
 (Definition from The EDUCAUSE Center for Applied Research (ECAR) in “Process and Politics: IT Governance in Higher Education”)

 While Vantage generally concurs with this definition of IT Governance, we would go on to note that IT Governance isn’t just a committee or a series of committees; it is also a logical, well thought out, and participatory process.
 As with many processes, the value lies as much in facilitating the lines of communications as it does with the actual structure and functions of the governance organization.